 About the instructor

 Dr. Burckell received her Ph.D. in 2007 from Stony Brook University, and completed both a predoctoral and postdoctoral fellowship in the Borderline Personality Disorder Clinic at the Centre for Addiction and Mental Health (CAMH) in Toronto, Ontario.
-She joined the Borderline Personality Disorder Service at St. Joe’s in 2009 to head up the implementation of outpatient Dialectical Behaviour Therapy (DBT.
-As a psychologist in the Clinic, she conducts individual and group DBT therapy and psychological assessments, supervises learners and staff, supports educational initiatives throughout the region, and provides consultation to other DBT programs.
+She joined the Borderline Personality Disorder Service at St. Joe’s in 2009 to head up the implementation of outpatient Dialectical Behaviour Therapy (DBT).
+She left St. Joe’s in 2018 to focus on her private practice, DBT Hamilton, that she founded in 2016.
+At DBT Hamilton, she conducts individual and group DBT therapy and psychological assessments, supervises learners, and provides consultation to other DBT programs.
 Dr. Burckell has published peer-reviewed journal articles, and has made a number of presentations at international scientific meetings.
 Dr. Burckell’s research focuses on therapeutic processes and outcome in the treatment of borderline personality disorder.
 Additionally, her research focuses on the evaluation of treatment for PTSD among individuals with co-occurring BPD and PTSD, and the influence of shame and self-compassion on the treatment outcomes for individuals participating in DBT.
-She also recently opened a private practice, DBT Hamilton, specializing in treating individuals who experience emotion regulation and PTSD.